Ombito/Event-s-Site/README.md

 ## Future Considerations

-We have plans for further improving and developing a front-end web application in the future:
+I have plans for further improving and developing a front-end web application in the future:

 - **Mobile App**: I envision converting the website into an Android application to reach a broader audience and provide a more seamless experience for users on mobile devices.